neilkplugins/WLED-indigo-plugin/README.md

 # WLED-indigo-plugin
-This Indigo Plugin supports the excellent WLED software from http:://wled.me
+This Indigo Plugin supports the excellent WLED software from http:://wled.me by Aircookie

 This initial version should be considered "Beta", and used only if you don't mind finding issues, and reporting them to me to fix whenever I find time.
 The prior alpha versions have been tested by end users.
 Check the Wiki out for detailed instructions on usage https://github.com/neilkplugins/WLED-indigo-plugin/wiki